 A biovector is any organism that transports a substance (e.g., nutrient, contaminant, virus) from one ecosystem to another.
 In particular, birds feed almost exclusively off shore but nest on land, often forming large breeding colonies or roosts where they can number in the tens or even hundreds of thousands.
 The wastes released from bird colonies provide critical nutrient subsidies for many coastal ecosystems, often creating thriving biological communities that would not exist otherwise.
 An unfortunate irony is that this transport pathway also concentrates contaminants that are biomagnified and bioaccumulated through the marine or aquatic food webs, thereby threatening the very ecosystems it supports and sustains.
 For this research, I am working to develop many proxies, including metals, diatoms, and lipophilic biomarkers to understand the land-sea linkages created by biovectors, as well as to reconstruct long-term population records of sensitive species.

-A sediment core and eider pond, Hudson Strait'15
+A sediment core and eider pond, Hudson Strait

-Environmental gradients across organic wetlands and identifying drivers of past successional changes
+Environmental gradients across wetlands and drivers of past ecological change

 With climate change, studies of northern peatlands are now more important than ever owing to the vast quantities of carbon stored within these regions and their future role as net carbon sinks.
 All biological indicators are limited by their responses to environmental factors (e.g. moisture, pH, etc.), and these responses will differ among proxies.
 A multi-proxy approach allows comparisons and corroboration among the indicators, thereby strengthening paleoecological interpretations.
-Although peatlands provide a challenging and harsh environment, fossil diatom assemblages preserved in peat sequences have been used successfully to further understanding of autogenic processes and climatic changes over the Holocene.
-For this research, we are studying the response of diatoms across northern peatlands to small differences in microhabitats, including varying pH, moisture and bryophyte type.
+We are studying the response of diatoms across northern peatlands to small differences in microhabitats, including varying pH, moisture, and bryophyte type.
 In conjunction with other proxies, this knowledge on modern diatom autecology will improve our interpretations on past environmental changes captured in peat archives.

-The influence of aquaculture effluent within natural and engineered wetlands
+The influence of aquaculture effluent within wetlands and marine ecosystems

 Mangrove forests perform many functions that are beneficial to people, including buffering excess nutrients received from land-use activities, and storing carbon as organic matter.
 However, few studies have evaluated the linkages between excess nutrient runoff from aquaculture and the capacity of mangrove forests to utilize these nutrients to store greater carbon.
-For this research we are utilizing a comprehensive suite of chemical tracers in a coupled shrimp farm-mangrove system to evaluate the impact of aquaculture runoff on mangrove nutrient dynamics.
-We aim to: 1) characterize across multiple levels in the food web the relative contributions of carbon and nitrogen form shrimp-farm runoff, marine-derived nutrients, and in situ production; and 2) use sediment cores to reconstruct the relative changes of these nutrient sources and carbon storage through time.
+For this research we are utilizing a comprehensive suite of chemical tracers in a coupled aquaculture-marine ecosystems to evaluate the impact of aquaculture runoff on coastal nutrient dynamics.
+We aim to: 1) characterize across multiple levels in the food web the relative contributions of carbon and nitrogen from aquaculture and marine-derived nutrients; and 2) use sediment cores to reconstruct the relative change in nutrient and carbon sources and storage over time.